Annual 5K honors memory of local fallen soldier

-TRINITY — An annual event that honors the memory of one soldier, while raising money to support others, returns to the Triad this weekend.
+TRINITY — An annual event that honors the memory of one soldier while raising money to support returned to the Triad last weekend.

 The sixth annual Jacob Carroll Memorial 5K, held in memory of Army Spc.
-Jacob C. “Jake” Carroll, will take place Saturday, beginning at 9 a.m., at Linbrook Heritage Estate, 5297 Snyder Country Road, Trinity.
+Jacob C. “Jake” Carroll, took place Saturday at Linbrook Heritage Estate.

 “We want to honor Jake, but we also want to pay it forward to help others by giving funds to veteran- and Gold Star-affiliated programs,” said Carroll’s mother, Cole Masear of Archdale, who founded and organizes the event every year.
 “That’s truly the heart of our race.”